 Ghanaian Car Dealer Shares How to Ship a Car From the USA to Ghana on Your Own

-• Ghanaian car dealer, known on TikTok as Baby Rev by Rev, explained that the process starts from online auction platforms where buyers can search for and bid on vehicles they want
+• A Ghanaian car dealer has explained the process when using online auction platforms, where buyers can search for and bid on vehicles they want

-• He said after winning or buying the car, the next step is making a payment, arranging a shipping line, and moving the vehicle from the auction yard to the shipping warehouse
+• Once the vehicle has been secured, the next step is payment, arranging a shipping line, and moving the car from the auction yard to a warehouse

-• According to him, the car can take about four to six weeks to arrive in Ghana, after which a clearing agent helps complete the final process
+• According to the car dealer, the vehicle can take about four to six weeks to arrive in Ghana, after which a clearing agent helps complete the final process

 Don't miss out!
 Get your daily dose of sports news straight to your phone.
 Join YEN's Sports News channel on WhatsApp now!

-Popular TikTok creator Baby Rev by Rev has caught the attention of many Ghanaians after sharing a simple explanation of how people can buy and ship a car from the United States to Ghana.
+Popular TikTok creator Baby Rev by Rev has caught the attention of netizens after sharing a simple explanation of how people can buy and ship a car from the United States to Ghana.

 Cars, Ghana, TikTok, USA, Import, Accra

-A Ghanaian car dealer explains how to import a car from the USA to Ghana on your own.
+A car dealer on social media explains how to import a car from the USA to Ghana on your own.
 Image credit: Getty Images, Baby Rev by Rev

 Source: Getty Images

-In a video making the rounds online, he broke the process down in a way that sounded easy to follow, especially for people who have always wondered how imported cars make their way into the country.
+In a video making the rounds online, he broke the process down in simple steps, especially for people who have always wondered how imported cars make their way into the country.

 Read also